 Over thirty years ago, I sat down with my grandmother, Florence Mamie Miller Jervis, my dad’s mother, to record her story, her life growing up on a dairy farm with eight siblings, and then joining that farm with a neighboring farm when she married my grandfather.
 She had six children of her own, the second, her only daughter, dying of crib death at only ten hours old.
 I recorded tape after tape with my grandmother, chronicling her life, and after she died, over fifteen years ago, I couldn’t bring myself to listen to those tapes, until I started writing a novella-in-flash last year about my times growing up on the farm where I spent most of my summers and holidays.
 But my story was not enough.
 I knew I needed to weave in my grandmother’s story as well, so I brought out the tapes, and as I listened to them I was transported right back to her kitchen in the farmhouse where we had sat and recorded the tapes so many years ago.
 She was right there beside me again, as I know she has always been.
 And I know how pleased she is that her story will be out in the world now.
-Alien Buddha press will be publishing my novella-in-flash Unpasteurized the end of May.
+Alien Buddha press will be publishing my novella-in-flash Unpasteurized on July 16.
+It will be available on Amazon.
 It is a work of fiction, but it is based on my experiences on the farm and the life of my grandmother and lessons she taught me along the way.
 I dedicate this work to her.
 And I hope you will come to love her as much as I do.
-I am blessed to be one of her many grandchildren, and one of the many she took in when they were at a crossroads.
+I am blessed to be one of her many grandchildren and one of the many she took in when they were at a crossroads.

 Writing is hard.
 I hear that all the time from the students I tutor.
 It is.
 But it is also such a beautiful way to unravel this crazy world, the only way I know to part the veil and see what truly matters, what truly Is.
 Though the publishing world can be daunting and discouraging at times, I can’t imagine giving up.
 I know my words matter, and I believe 2023 will see my short story cycle, Search Party, set on the eastern shore of Maryland, and my novella-in-flash, Unpasteurized, based on my times growing up on my grandparents’ dairy farm in Pennsylvania, in print.
 I look forward to sharing my years of labor and insights with the world.
 But, in truth, I write for myself.
 I write to live.